mohamedzakigithub/day-planner/README.md

 var interval = setInterval(renderTable, 60000);

 // The renderTable function is responsible for displaying the current date on the top of the page and setting the class
 // which formats the color of the time block representing it's current time state compared to the current time.
 // This is done by clearing the classes then adding the class which represents the time block status now from
 // ( past, present and future).
 This is achieved by creating a moment.js object representing the current time then
 // creating a new moment.js object representing the time assigned to the time block which is stored in the data-index
 // attribute, then passing those two objects to the checkTime object that returns the class name to be added to the element.

 function renderTable() {
-  var currentDate = moment().format("dddd, MMMM Do") // Get current date. var currentTime = moment().format("hh:mm A") ; // Get current time.
+  var currentDate = moment().format("dddd, MMMM Do"); // Get current date. var currentTime = moment().format("hh:mm A"); // Get current time.
   var TimeNow = moment();
-  $("#currentDay").text("Date: "+currentDate+" Time: "+currentTime); // Display current date and time. timeBlockElements.each(function(i) {
+  $("#currentDay").text("Date: " + currentDate + " Time: " + currentTime); // Display current date and time.
+  timeBlockElements.each(function(i) {
     var dataIndex = $(timeBlockElements[i]).attr("data-index");
     var timeBlock = moment(dataIndex, "HH-mm a");